wp-plugins/raygun4wp/external/raygun4php/README.md

 This will echo the HTTP response code.
 Check the list above, and create an issue or contact us if you continue to have problems.

+### 400 from command-line Posix environments

+If, when running a PHP script from the command line on *nix operating systems, you receive a '400 Bad Request' error (when debug mode is enabled), check to see if you have any LESS_TERMCAP environment variables set.
+These are not compatible with the current version of Raygun4PHP.
+As a workaround, unset these variables before your script runs, then reset them afterwards.

 ## Changelog

+- 1.3.5: Fixed possible bug in async curl logic
+- 1.3.4: Bugfix in request message for testing
-* Version 1.3.3: Hotfix for script error in v1.3.2
+- 1.3.3: Hotfix for script error in v1.3.2

-* Version 1.3.2: UTF-8 encoding routine from previous version updated to remove PHP 5.5 deprecated function
+- 1.3.2: UTF-8 encoding routine from previous version updated to remove PHP 5.5 deprecated function

-* Version 1.3.1: Request data, specifically $_SERVER variables, are now correctly encoded in UTF-8
+- 1.3.1: Request data, specifically $_SERVER variables, are now correctly encoded in UTF-8

-* Version 1.3: Added debug mode to output HTTP response code when in socket mode
+- 1.3: Added debug mode to output HTTP response code when in socket mode

-* Version 1.2.6: Fixed a bug in previous release rendering the UTC offset fix ineffective (thanks @mrardon for spotting this)
+- 1.2.6: Fixed a bug in previous release rendering the UTC offset fix ineffective (thanks @mrardon for spotting this)

-* Version 1.2.5: Request rawData (php://input) limited to 4096 bytes in line with other providers; clamp UTC offset to sane values as API was seeing some entries with max int offsets
+- 1.2.5: Request rawData (php://input) limited to 4096 bytes in line with other providers; clamp UTC offset to sane values as API was seeing some entries with max int offsets

-* Version 1.2.4: Merged in unit tests
+- 1.2.4: Merged in unit tests

-* Version 1.2.3: Fixed a bug where OccurredOn wasn't in correct ISO 8601 representation
+- 1.2.3: Fixed a bug where OccurredOn wasn't in correct ISO 8601 representation

-* Version 1.2.2: Minor formatting refactor
+- 1.2.2: Minor formatting refactor

-* Version 1.2.1: Several bugfixes for user tracking and request processing
+- 1.2.1: Several bugfixes for user tracking and request processing

-* Version 1.2: Added new async sending function; removed cURL dependency
+- 1.2: Added new async sending function; removed cURL dependency

-* Version 1.1: Added user tracking support; improved experience in CLI mode; add user-specified timestamp support; fixed user data encoding error
+- 1.1: Added user tracking support; improved experience in CLI mode; add user-specified timestamp support; fixed user data encoding error

-* Version 1.0: Initial commit
+- 1.0: Initial commit